Spacemarine800/Devspace/README.md

 ## Instructions to Run
 - Download Zip of given source code of **TweeterProcessor**
 - Unzip to your directory of choice
-- In your IDE of choice, I will use Eclipse, import the project into your workspace
+- In your IDE of choice, I will use Eclipse, import the project **TweeterProcessor** into your workspace
 - Right click **TweeterProcessor** project -> Run As -> Java Application
 - You will be prompted to select a class, Select **FeedReader** that is located under **tweetprocessor.main**
 - View Console for required output